fengfranklu/FrankViteReact/src/devtools/README.md

 3. Configure the devtools in your app:

+basically plugin/integrate the 'devtools' into your app's app.tsx

 ```tsx
 // App.tsx
 import { BrowserRouter as Router, Routes, Route } from 'react-router-dom';